Gordon - Killara

 Population growth drivers in Gordon - Killara are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Gordon-Killara's population is 23,962 as of November 2025.
-This shows an increase of 1,529 people since the 2021 Census, which reported a population of 22,433.
-The change is inferred from ABS estimated resident population of 23,783 in June 2024 and 133 validated new addresses since the Census date.
-This results in a density ratio of 2,053 persons per square kilometer, above national averages assessed by AreaSearch.
-Gordon-Killara's growth of 6.8% since the 2021 census exceeded its SA3 area (4.4%) and SA4 region, marking it as a growth leader.
-Overseas migration primarily drove this growth.
+Gordon-Killara's population was approximately 23,965 as of November 2025.
+This figure reflects an increase of 1,532 people since the 2021 Census, which reported a population of 22,433.
+The change is inferred from ABS data showing an estimated resident population of 23,783 in June 2024 and an additional 133 validated new addresses since the Census date.
+This results in a population density ratio of 2,053 persons per square kilometer, higher than average national locations assessed by AreaSearch.
+Gordon-Killara's growth rate of 6.8% since the 2021 census exceeded both its SA3 area (4.3%) and SA4 region, making it a growth leader in the region.
+Overseas migration was the primary driver of population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-By 2041, based on latest annual ERP population numbers, the area is expected to increase by 2,594 persons, reflecting a gain of 10.1% over 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on demographic trends and latest annual ERP population numbers, Gordon-Killara is expected to increase by approximately 2,594 persons by 2041, reflecting a total gain of around 10.1% over the 17-year period.

 Frequently Asked Questions - Population